Sondheim Theatre( Formerly known as Queen's Theatre)

 Experience the magic of Les

-Miserables at the Queens Theatre London which is located at Shaftesbury Avenue,
+Miserables at the Sondheim Theatre London which is located at Shaftesbury Avenue,

 London, W1D 6BA.
 With an occupancy of 990, the opulent theatre is well equipped

 with all the modern day facilities such as air-conditioning infra red sound